collective/collective.dancing/docs/README.txt

 Singing & Dancing is available as `Python eggs on PyPI`_.
-To install, you can simply depend_ on the ``collective.dancing`` package in your own site policy package, and add fakezope2eggs_ to your buildout_ configuration, as explained below.
+To install, you can simply depend_ on the ``collective.dancing`` package in your own site policy package, and add *fake zope eggs* to your zope2 install section in your buildout_ configuration, as explained below.

 Alternatively, add ``collective.dancing`` to the list of eggs in your ``buildout.cfg`` if you don't have your own package.
 This is what we